daviderestivo/smart-mode-line-atom-one-dark-theme/README.md

 smart-mode-line is available on Melpa.
 Please refer to the [official doc](https://github.com/Malabarba/smart-mode-line/blob/master/README.org) for the installation steps.

-Download smart-mode-line-atom-one-dark-theme.el and copy it into your .emacs.d theme folder:
+Download sml-atom-one-dark-theme.el and copy it into your .emacs.d theme folder:

 ``` bash